id-studiolab/Digital-Interfaces/tutorials/01-pomodoro/step7.md

 ---
 layout: default
-title: Step 7 Additional visualization using the servo
+title: "Step 7: Additional visualization using the servo"
 parent: "01 Pomodoro"
 grand_parent: "Tutorials"

 ---

-# Step 7 Additional visualization using the servo
+# Step 7: Additional visualization using the servo
 The Pomodoro timer is functional, but we can still improve on the user experience.
 It would be a good idea to visualize to the user how much time there is left before the next alarm goes off.
 We can use a servo for this, with its angle being 0 when the timer just starts, going up to 180 when the timer expires.

 Import the following libaries: